swoog/docs.fr-fr/docs/framework/unmanaged-api/fusion/prebindassemblyex-function.md

 #### <a name="parameters"></a>Paramètres
  `pAppCtx`
- [in] Identifie le contexte d’application.
+ [in] Identifie le contexte de l’application.

  `pName`
  [in] Identifie le nom de l’assembly.